-An experienced construction accident attorney at our law office can determine how these standards apply to your case.
+An experienced Construction Site Accident Lawyer in Warren at our law office can determine how these standards apply to your case.

 After considering whether your company met safety regulations, you next have to consider what type of claim you want to file.
 You can’t file a claim directly against your employer because of workers’ compensation laws, barring a failure to meet safety standards.